On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions: Related works

-\cite{bertsekas2000gradient} provided an asymptotic convergence result for SGD with \eqref{eq:affine}.
+We mainly list previous literature considering \eqref{eq:affine} over non-convex smooth scenario. \cite{bertsekas2000gradient} provided an asymptotic convergence result for SGD with \eqref{eq:affine}.
 In terms of non-asymptotic results, \cite{bottou2018optimization} proved the convergence of SGD, illustrating that the analysis was non-essentially different from the bounded noise case from \cite{ghadimi2013stochastic}.

-In adaptive methods field, \cite{faw2022power} studied convergence of AdaGrad-Norm with \eqref{eq:affine}, pointing out that the analysis is more challenging than the bounded noise and bounded gradient case in \cite{ward2020adagrad}.
+In the adaptive methods field, \cite{faw2022power} studied convergence of AdaGrad-Norm with \eqref{eq:affine}, pointing out that the analysis is more challenging than the bounded noise and bounded gradient case in \cite{ward2020adagrad}.
 They provided a convergence rate of $\tilde{\mathcal{O}}(1/\sqrt{T})$ without knowledge of problem parameters, and further improved the bound adapting to the noise level: when $\sigma_1 \sim \mathcal{O}(1/\sqrt{T})$,

-\eqref{eq:adaptive} matches exactly with SGD's case \cite{bottou2018optimization}, showing a fast rate of $\tilde{\mathcal{O}}(1/T)$ when $\sigma_0$ is sufficiently low.
+\eqref{eq:adaptive} matches exactly with SGD's case \cite{bottou2018optimization} up to logarithm factors, showing a fast rate of $\tilde{\mathcal{O}}(1/T)$ when $\sigma_0$ is sufficiently low.
 Later, \cite{wang2023convergence} proposed a deep analysis framework obtaining \eqref{eq:adaptive} with a tighter dependency to $T$ and not requiring any restriction over $\sigma_1$.
-They further obtained the same rate for AdaGrad under a stronger coordinate-wise version of \eqref{eq:affine}: for all $i \in [d],$
+They further obtained the same rate for AdaGrad under a stronger coordinate-wise version of \eqref{eq:affine}: for all $i \in [d]$,

-\cite{attia2023sgd} obtained a probabilistic convergence rate for AdaGrad-Norm with \eqref{eq:affine} using a novel induction argument to estimate the function value gap without any requirement over $\sigma_1$ as well.
+\cite{attia2023sgd} obtained a probabilistic convergence rate for AdaGrad-Norm with \eqref{eq:almost_affine} using a novel induction argument to estimate the function value gap without any requirement over $\sigma_1$ as well.

-In the analysis of Adam, a line of works \cite{shi2020rmsprop,zhang2022adam,wang2022provable} considered a modified version of Adam without corrective terms for finite-sum objective functions under different regimes while possibly incorporating natural random shuffling technique.
-They could, however, only ensured that this variant converged to a bounded region where
+In the analysis of Adam, a line of works \cite{shi2020rmsprop,zhang2022adam,wang2022provable} considered Adam for finite-sum objective functions under different regimes while possibly incorporating natural random shuffling technique.
+They could ensure that this type of Adam converged to a bounded region where